yousefelassal/quote-cron/README.md

 > Simply put, you believer that things or people make you unhappy, but this is not accurate.
 You make yourself unhappy.

 > Hell, there are no rules here-- we're trying to accomplish something.

+> Know that although in the eternal scheme of things you are small, you are also unique and irreplaceable, as are all your fellow humans everywhere in the world.